Back

 Training

-GPT, for example, is trained on billions of sentences from books, websites, articles, and more.
+GPT is trained on billions of sentences from books, websites, articles, and more.
 It “reads” this text to understand how words relate to one another, which words often appear together, and what kind of language is appropriate in different contexts.
-The model isn’t learning facts or memorizing sentences; instead, it’s picking up on statistical patterns that represent the structure and style of human language.
+The model isn’t learning facts or memorising sentences.
+It is picking up on statistical patterns that represent the structure and style of human language.

 Both text and image generative models are based on a type of neural network called transformers.
 In a transformer model, data moves through multiple layers, with each layer focusing on different features or patterns.
 In a model like GPT, each layer of neurons processes the text data, focusing on different aspects of language.
 For instance: The first layers might capture basic relationships between words, like grammar and syntax.
 The middle layers could focus on sentence structure, identifying how ideas are typically organised.
 The final layers focus on high-level relationships, like tone, context, and style.
 This layering allows GPT to understand not only how to form a sentence but also how to mimic different tones, styles, and levels of formality.

-For image generation models, the layers have similar functions but are designed to analyze visual information.
-Early layers capture low-level details, like edges and colors, while deeper layers detect shapes, patterns, and objects.
-This hierarchy of layers allows the model to recognize and generate complex scenes, like a bustling street or a serene landscape.
+For image generation models, the layers have similar functions but are designed to analyse visual information.
+Early layers capture low-level details, like edges and colours, while deeper layers detect shapes, patterns, and objects.
+This hierarchy of layers allows the model to recognise and generate complex scenes, like a bustling street or a serene landscape.

 Generating content